spencerhcheng/holberton-system_engineering-devops/w1/d3/lecture_notes.md

 ### Arrays

-Sometimes we will want to group rekated data together into a convenient structure; for instance, the alphabet.
+Sometimes we will want to group related data together into a convenient structure; for instance, the alphabet.
 Sure, I could create a bunch of strings:

 ```